 At least, both the Too Faced foundations have normal naming colours for their shades (Ivory, Neutral, Beige etc) and even mention the undertone, something that a lot of other foundation brands don’t do.
 Points there.

 SPOILER ALERT – If it wasn’t for the very low colour selection of the Too Faced Peach Perfect foundation, I would have switched or used it equally with the Estée Lauder Double Wear as holy grail.
 The shade range is the biggest pitfall and the ONLY reason that the Too Faced Peach Perfect foundation losses the battle against the Estée Lauder Double Wear.
-There were only 12 shades at launch and now 20, so perhaps Too Faced is slowly expanding.
+There were only 12 shades at launch, then 20 and now 30, so Too Faced is slowly expanding.

 Before I close this category, I do have to mention one last thing.
 I don’t know if it was just a mere coincidence, but all the colours I tried from both the Too Faced Peach Perfect and Too Faced Born This Way looked like they had orange undertones to me, even though I chose ones that stated neutral.
 I personally felt that both the Too Faced foundations are a little on the orange side.
 Bear that in mind and colour match yourself at a store, especially if you are very light skin toned like me.